Datateknologerna-vid-Abo-Akademi/gulis/LINUX.md

 ```bash
 username@linux:~/$ pwd
 ```

-prints working directory from root to where you are.
+Prints the absolute path for the current working directory, AKA where you currently are.

 ### ls - list files in directory